rtnakano1984/GeneDrawR/README.md

 ## Input files:
 - start and end columns:
     - Numeric values that specify gene position
+- direction column:
+    - "+" or "-"
+    - "start" and "end" will be swapped if "-"
+    - Note: If you already have start and end position according to the direction, put "+" to all genes
+- name:
+    - Name of genes that will be plotted
 - type:
     - Either "gene" or "primer", case insensitive
 - colour: